Trump berated and baffled European allies. They aren’t sad to see him go.

 But with Trump allies still in control of the Senate, at least for now, and making gains in the House and in state legislatures across the country, some Europeans say a Biden presidency may only offer temporary respite from a United States that is more permanently inward-looking and skeptical about global entanglements.
 And there is bipartisan agreement in Washington on issues ranging from the need for greater European defense spending to fears about China’s role in the world, issues that have fueled tensions in the Trump era and won’t go away in a Biden presidency.

 “The relief that many people feel here should not crowd out the fact that those people are there.
 Trump has created a movement that will continue,” Ruge said.
-Given Europe will still have to work with both sides of the aisle, some of the more gleeful comments from Berlin have been “not well advised,” he said.
+Given that Europe will still have to work with both sides of the aisle, some of the more gleeful comments from Berlin have been “not well-advised,” he said.

 Still, few European policymakers are likely to miss contorting themselves to mollify Trump’s moods.
 At NATO, diplomats carefully choreographed their summits to reduce the chances that, in a huff, the U.S. president would pull out of the alliance.